Long-range interaction of hydrogen atoms at finite temperatures: Long-range interaction between two atoms: -matrix approach

 To reduce the integrand in the expression (\ref{total}) to the product of atomic polarizabilities it is useful to transfer to the length-form of the matrix elements in the above equation.
 This can be done via the well-known commutation relation $ p_{i}=i[H_{S},r_{i}] $ and some algebra.
+It is important to note that in the nonrelativistic expression (\ref{total}), the contribution arising from summation over the negative spectrum in the initial fully-relativistic Eqs.~(\ref{s6}) and (\ref{s10}) has already been omitted for the sake of brevity but it is exactly canceled when passing to the length form using the mentioned commutation relation.
+A detailed discussion of the corresponding transformations can be found in the textbook \cite{Akhiezer} (see chapter 27 therein) and \cite{Jentschura_gauge1, Jentschura_gauge2, Jentschura_gauge3}.
 Then the interaction potential can be conveniently written in the length-form in terms of atomic polarizability tensors $\alpha_{ij}$ as follows

 where, according to~\cite{Adhikari:2017, Adhikari:2017:2}, the notations for diagonal $\alpha^{A}_{ik}$ and off-diagonal $\alpha^{AB}_{ik}$ contributions are introduced.
 For atoms in $s$-states the both tensors can be written in terms of scalar polarizabilities